How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 3. Making Grand Generalizations: One soldier's letter doesn't speak for the entire army.
 A single source is a single data point.
 It's a vital clue, but you need a lot of clues to build a solid case.

 One last procedural mistake can cause major headaches down the road: forgetting to cite your sources as you go.
 It's tedious, I know, but it’s essential for academic integrity and saves you from a world of pain later.
-For a deeper dive on this, our guide on key research paper writing tips is a lifesaver.
+For a deeper dive on this, our guide on is a lifesaver.

 By staying curious and always asking, "What's the other side of this story?" you'll sidestep these traps and produce a much richer, more accurate analysis.